kuzzleio/documentation-vuepress/src/core/1/guide/guides/essentials/real-time/index.md

 Let's dive into the implementation of the Collaborative TO-DO list application.

 <div class="alert alert-info">
 All the following examples are written in Javascript, therefore using the Javascript Kuzzle SDK.
-If this is not your usual development language, take a look at the different flavors of the `subscribe` method in the <a :href="`${$site.base}sdk/js/5/collection/subscribe`">SDK Reference</a>).
+If this is not your usual development language, take a look at the different flavors of the `subscribe` method in the [/sdk/js/5/collection/subscribe](SDK Reference)).
 </div>

 ---